ryanbekhen/feserve/README.md

 ```

 Then open a browser at http://localhost:8000.

-> **Note**: If you get an `unauthorized` error, it's because the image is only in the Github registry.
-Please run the command `docker login ghcr.io -u username -p github_personal_access_token` with scope `read:packages` then run it again.

 ## Security
 If you discover a security vulnerability within Feserve, please send an e-mail to ryanbekhen.official@gmail.com.